TheDiamondPlayables/projects/README.md

 # License:
 For personal use: Pretty much anything goes.
 Just don’t do anything illegal or infringing on others.
-(If it has anything related to do with other people, **it's not personal use**) For commercial use: This is not allowed unless you've gotten direct permission from me to do so.
+<br>(If it has anything related to do with other people, **it's not personal use**)
+<br>For commercial use: This is not allowed unless you've gotten direct permission from me to do so.

 Some exceptions on this rule:
 - You can make a video using my releases, which can then be monetized.